From the World Heritage inscription for Masada:

 Masada: UNESCO World Heritage Site

 Masada is one of the properties that were recognized into the list of UNESCO World Heritage Sites in Israel.
 It is one of the most unique cultural sites in Israel for its remote location within a harsh environment and climate.
-Despite of that, the site has been well preserved considering that it has been around for over 13 centuries by the time it was discovered in 1828.
-It is not just the archaeological site that has been considered well-preserved, but also the wilderness that surround it.
+Despite that, the site has been well preserved considering that it has been around for over 13 centuries by the time it was discovered in 1828.
+It is not just the archaeological site that has been considered well-preserved, but also the wilderness that surrounds it.

 There are traces of human settlement near and around Masada.
 These settlements have been buried by layers of sand.
 To this day, archaeological excavations are still ongoing at the site.
 All that had been excavated so far are currently on display at the visitor center and the museum at the foot of the rock plateau to which the fortification has been built on.

 Since Masada was declared as a UNESCO World Heritage Site in 2001, there has been a significant rise in tourists who visit the area.
 The Masada Museum in Memory of Yigael Yadin was also opened at the site in 2007.
 This is where tourists can visit to view some of the archaeological findings at the site on display.
-Many of these artifacts were unearthed by Yadin and his team of archaeologists from Hebrew University of Jerusalem.
+Many of these artifacts were unearthed by Yadin and his team of archaeologists from the Hebrew University of Jerusalem.
 Most of these excavations were done in the 1960s and helped establish the cultural value of the site until it was named as a UNESCO property.

 The archaeological site is located within the Masada National Park.
 All tourists who wish to visit and explore the site must pay an entrance fee (even for hikers).
 There are two hiking paths within the site and both are for advanced hikers only due to the steep climb.